AlphaShrodinger/AlphaShrodinger/README.md

 </div>
 <div align="center">
     <h2> 🎮 About Me</h2>
-    <p>I am currently a programming student at Holberton Coding School, with aspirations of becoming either a web designer or a game developer.
+    <p>I am a software engineer from Holberton Coding School, with aspirations of becoming either a web designer or a game developer.
 My technical range is growing, learning everyday and staying up to date with tech trends</p>
 </div>

 <div align="center">